apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 Flink provides a specialized `StreamTableEnvironment` for integrating with the DataStream API.
 Those environments extend the regular `TableEnvironment` with additional methods and take the `StreamExecutionEnvironment` used in the DataStream API as a parameter.

-{{< hint warning >}}
-Currently, the `StreamTableEnvironment` does not support enabling the batch execution mode yet.
-Nevertheless, bounded streams can be processed there using the streaming execution mode but with lower efficiency.

-Note, however, that the general `TableEnvironment` can work in both streaming execution or optimized batch execution mode.
-{{< /hint >}}

 The following code shows an example of how to go back and forth between the two APIs.
 Column names and types of the `Table` are automatically derived from the `TypeInformation` of the `DataStream`.